 The next tier is known as the NAREW program.
 It involves up to 11 batteries of “short range” conventional air defense missiles, without anti-ballistic missile capabilities.
 While the top-tier systems have garnered the most attention and focus, and will be implemented first as a high-performance deterrent, NAREW’s ability to counter aircraft and cruise missiles at an affordable cost may make it Poland’s most critical purchase.

 MBDA’s VL-MICA.
-This variant of their medium range air-to-air missile is still looking for a truck-mounted land order, though it has been picked for a few naval vessels, and a 2011 MBDA release suggests at least 1 export customer on land.
+This variant of their medium range air-to-air missile has been picked for a few naval vessels, and a 2011 MBDA release suggests at least 1 export customer on land.
 That customer is believed to be Oman, and unconfirmed rumors suggest that there are more.
 The Platoon Command Post and 3D radar are complemented by missiles that come in infrared and radar guided versions.
-That makes the system quite dangerous, even if its radars are shut down to protect them from enemy detection.
+That mix makes the system dangerous even if its radars are shut down, and protected from enemy detection.

-MEADS.
-This consortium is led by Lockheed Martin and MEADS, creating a top-tier BMD system that can also mount Diehl’s IRIS-T. Aircraft and cruise missile missiles could be engaged with either MEADS’ PAC-3 MSE or IRIS-T, depending on distance, priority, etc. This dual role made MEADS’ bid something of an all-or-nothing affair.
+MEADS / IRIS-T. This consortium was led by Lockheed Martin and MEADS, creating a top-tier BMD system that can also mount Diehl’s IRIS-T. Aircraft and cruise missile missiles could be engaged with either MEADS’ PAC-3 MSE or IRIS-T, depending on distance, priority, etc. This dual role made MEADS’ bid something of an all-or-nothing affair.
 When Poland decided that MEADS was too risky to become a WISLA finalist, it effectively killed the system as a NAREW option, though buy-in from Germany and Italy could change its fate.